JoeDonMalone/FoodFeed/README.md

-# Project-1-Group-4
+# FoodFeed

 <h1>Description</h1>
-<p>BLANK is a web app for users that want to search for a place to eat whether it's local or in another city.
+<p>FoodFeed is a web app for users that want to search for a place to eat whether it's local or in another city.
 Currently there are only a few default cities supported.</p>

 <h1>Tech Stack</h1>
 <ul>